How to compare unlimited SIM only plans

 - Frequently asked questions

 Not only that, but unlimited data is becoming more affordable all the time.
 Whether or not anyone actually needs it is another question, one we'll explore in this guide to some extent.
-But like broadband, you can't argue that unlimited data does not at least put to bed any worries you might have about about running out.
+But like broadband, you can't argue that unlimited data puts to bed any worries you might have about running out.

 What is an unlimited data SIM?

 Up until fairly recently, mobile, tablet and mobile broadband SIMs have always come with a monthly limit.
-However, things have been changing this past year and now many providers are offering a wide range of SIM types which have no monthly limit on how much data you can use.
+Now many providers are offering a range of SIM types which have no monthly limit on how much data you can use.